sharefd/CRnode/README.md

   <img src="./client/src/assets/images/banner.png" alt="CloudRounds Logo" width="100%" style="clip-path: inset(40px 0 40px 0);">
 </p>

-CloudRounds is a comprehensive solution designed to assist medical professionals, coordinators, and other stakeholders in managing, viewing, and accessing medical rounds and events in a more intuitive manner.
+CloudRounds is a comprehensive solution designed to assist medical learners, professionals, coordinators, and other stakeholders in managing, viewing, and accessing medical rounds, seminars, and educational events in a more intuitive manner.

 ## Features